Table of Contents

 - HORSERADISH: Our recipe calls for a modest amount of horseradish in the sauce, but this can be easily adjusted according to taste.
 You may want to set aside a small amount of the sauce before adding the horseradish in case you have guests who aren’t fond of it.

-How to Cook Prime Rib
+How to Cook a Standing Rib Roast (Prime Rib)

-PREPARE AND ROAST THE PRIME RIB: In a small bowl, whisk together the olive oil, kosher salt, and black pepper.
+PREPARE AND ROAST THE BEEF: In a small bowl, whisk together the olive oil, kosher salt, and black pepper.
 Rub the mixture all over the outside of the roast and set aside for an hour to come to room temperature.
 Preheat the oven to 450°F (425°F convection).
 Place the roast, fat side up, on a rack in a shallow roasting pan and roast for 15 minutes.
 Without opening the oven door, reduce the temperature to 350°F (325°F convection).
 Roast the beef for 45 minutes longer, then check its internal temperature by inserting an instant-read meat thermometer into the center of the meat.

 CHECK FOR DONENESS: If you want your roast rare in the center and medium-rare to medium on the ends and around the edges, remove it when the thermometer registers between 110° and 115°F. Keep in mind that the roast will continue to rise in temperature as it rests before carving.
 See below for our complete internal temperature guide.
 If the roast temperature hasn’t reached the desired doneness, put it back in the oven and check it every 7 to 10 minutes to avoid overcooking.
 Once the roast reaches the desired temperature, remove it from the oven, tent loosely with foil, and let it rest for 20 to 30 minutes before carving.